fortran-lang/stdlib/WORKFLOW.md

    It's OK to implement only a few functions of a new module, and continue work on the others in a later PR.
 All new functionality goes into an "experimental" namespace (`stdlib_experimental_*.f90`).
+   As part of the PR, when submitting a new public facing API, please provide the initial draft of the specification document as well as the the initial reference implementation of this specification.
+   The specification is a document that describes the API and the functionality, so that anyone can use it to create an implementation from scratch without looking at `stdlib`.
+The `stdlib` library then provides the reference implementation.

 4. When opening a PR, request reviews from one or more people that are most relevant to it.
 These are likely to be people involved in prior steps of the